FowlerLab/starcall-workflow/readme.md

 #### Auxillary Barcode Input

-When performing FISSEQ experiments, it is common to use barcodes to represent a more complex change to the cell, in the case of VISSEQ this is a certain variant.
+When performing FISSEQ experiments, it is common to use barcodes to represent a more complex change to the cell, in the case of VIS-seq this is a certain variant.
 To add this information to the output data table, you can add a `barcodes.csv` file in the folder `input/auxdata/`.
 All that is required is the first column contains the barcodes that should be used to match to cells.
 This table will be merged with the output table and cells that contain a barcode will have the remaining columns added to their table.
 An individual file for each well can also be specified by placing it in `input/well1/auxdata/`.

-If you would like to match multiple barcodes, you can separate them with a '-' and only cells with both will be matched.
+If you would like to match multiple barcodes, you can separate them with a '-' and only cells with both barcodes will be matched.

 ### Outputs